Skip to main content

 Tingling is a sign of skin sensitivity.
 If the tingling sensation is severe, it is recommended that you stop using topical minoxidil and identify the causing allergen.

 Tingling can also signal the strength of minoxidil you are using is too high.
-From our experience, tingling is more likely to be reported when using 7.5% minoxidil and 10% minoxidil.
+In our experience, tingling is more likely to be reported when using 7.5% minoxidil and 10% minoxidil.

 Can I use topical minoxidil while breastfeeding for postpartum hair loss?